patrickodacre/rust-in-action/README.md

 # Rust in Motion

-Exercises and notes from working through the [Rust in Motion book](https://www.manning.com/books/rust-in-action).
+Exercises and notes from working through the [Rust in Action book](https://www.manning.com/books/rust-in-action).